 Itinerary: Gandria Trail (1.5h, see map)

 Once again, you reach the main trail that runs along the lakeshore with a spectacular view on the Ceresio and the surrounding mountains.
 Gandria is a fascinating village that mirrors on the lake.
 With its collection of houses, small and large, leaning one against the other, it is worth a visit but not in a hurry.
 Between alleys and stairways you can discover charming little corners, miniscule terraced gardens and old walls decorated with some frescos.
-Bearing witness to the importance of the olive tree in the past are many clues: the coat of arms of the family Verda de Olivetis with olive trees and lilies (in the Arcovia store), the imposing olive tree (Ulivo del Carlin) next to the small port and the grindstone that was once used to grind the olives and extract oil, now located next to the City Hall.
+Bearing witness to the importance of the olive tree in the past are many clues: the imposing olive tree (ulivo del Carlin) next to the small port and the grindstone that was once used to grind the olives and extract oil, now located next to the City Hall.

-Every Thuesday, from June to October, guided walk from Lugano to Gandria and return by boat.
-For information and reservation please contact Lugano Tourist Office (phone 091 605 12 26 - firstname.lastname@example.org)
+Every Thursday, from June to October, guided walk from Lugano to Gandria and return by boat.
+For information and reservation please contact Lugano Tourist Office (phone 058 220 65 06 - email@example.com)